-As far as I can tell, living one human life involves dying and reanimating many times.
-My collisions with hatha yoga (1999) and 5Rhythms movement (dance) meditation (2007) were re-birthing gateways in my life.
-The teachings never left my system.
+As far as I can tell, living one life involves dying and resurfacing many times.

-Embodied exploration has become my way to encounter life on its own terms.
-Supported by the structure, wisdom, and permission to be just as I am in yoga and 5Rhythms, I keep learning to feel and own my own body, breath, emotions, and mental energy for myself.
-Both practices help me become aware of what's coming up at any moment, and invite it to breathe, move through, and become creative and soulful.
-Both practices liberate me to pay attention and adjust my relating to the world.
-They're powerful tools we can put in our own hands in service of self-knowledge well-being, and engagement with reality.
-That's what I seek to share in my classes and workshops.
+Body-based practices are my support to encounter life on its own terms.
+Voluntary breathing, movement to music, stretching and shaping my core and limbs with care, or walking, running or outdoor sitting meditation offer anchoring and permission to be with things as they are.
+They help me to feel and take responsibility for my own body, emotions, mental energy, and mysteries.
+They help me become more aware of what's happening in the moment, and more likely to invite it to become responsive, instead of defensive, reactive, or shut down.
+They help me pay attention and adjust my relating to the world.
+They're accessible tools we can put in our own hands in service of self knowledge, well being, and helpful engagement.
+That's what I seek to share when I create movement spaces.

-You don't need to feel strong or energetic to join.
-You don't need to be able to stand up to dance or do yoga.
+You don't need to feel strong or energetic to join my movement spaces.
+You don't need to be able to stand up to move, stretch and decompress.
+I hold practices with justice and equity intent.
 People of all cultures, colours, creeds, all genders and sexualities, all sizes, all abilities and life stages, and any health status are lovingly welcome.
 No one turned away for lack of funds: contact me here for information.
-If you're breathing, you've got all you need. *On children: weekly practice spaces include anyone 15 or older.
-I offer occasional all-ages dances and a weekly parent-and-baby yoga class.
-If you're looking for family-friendly class, let's talk.
+If you're breathing, you've got all you need. *On children: unless noted otherwise, practice spaces include anyone over 13.

 It's my honour to offer embodiment space to others.
-My purpose is to support and witness others’ movement adventures and spirit revolutions, in my home community and on the road.
+My purpose is to support and witness others’ movement adventures and spirit revolutions in my home community and on the road.
 I invite you to join me.
-To inquire about a class or workshop, or just to connect, use this contact form.
-I'd be delighted to hear from you.